jules2689/trudeau/docs/2020-04-18/pre_news.md

 **Interview**:

-Well, about the third week in march I was reading the news and listening to what was happening in long-term care and it became very scary.
+Well, about the third week in March I was reading the news and listening to what was happening in long-term care and it became very scary.
 I mean, a lot of people were dying.
 There was no help.
 The personal support workers forscared to go and work at a lot of these homes.